ARW4/SQL-Murder-Mystery/README.md

 	and city = 'SQL City'
 	and type = 'murder'
 ````
-Using this information the below script shows us how mamy witness' there are.
+The script above gives us the information of two of the witnesses
 | Witness | Details |
 | ----- | ----- |
 | 1 | Lives at the last house on "Northwestern Dr" |